dklink/stem_coding_challenge/README.md

 | `mood` | `string` | User's mood, must be one of {happy, sad, neutral}, case insensitive |

 ### Authentication
-The request must contain an Authorization header containing the user's API key, in format `Authorization: api_key=<api_key>`
+The request must contain an Authorization header containing the user's API key, in format `X-API-Key: <api_key>`

 ### Success Response
 HTTP Status 201, and a response with the following parameters: